Zappa's London

 Let’s have a look at some of the London ‘hot spots’ he visited.

 The Mothers played their first ever European date at the Royal Albert Hall in Kensington on September 23, 1967.
 Frank hired Pamela Zarubica to be Suzy Creamcheese: “All she did was sit on the stage when we played the Albert Hall – didn’t do anything!” he said.
 You can see Zarubica reminisce about the show here.
-(She now lives in North London, incidentally.)
+(She moved to London in the early seventies and passed away there in 2023.)

 The Mothers returned to the Albert Hall in 1969, but were denied a third appearance on February 8, 1971 when the hall’s management cancelled a planned performance of 200 Motels – describing the songs as “filth for filth’s sake”.